-The consolidated cash flow statement illustrates that there was a decrease in cash and cash equivalents in the year ended 30 June 2019 of \$2.0 million (2018: \$1.1 million decrease).
-Operating activities generated \$10.5 million (2018: \$3.7 million) of net cash flows.
+The consolidated cash flow statement illustrates that there was an increase in cash and cash equivalents in the year ended 30 June 2020 of \$14.5 million (2019: \$2 million decrease).
+Operating activities generated \$8.1 million (2019: \$10.5 million) of net cash flows.

-The increase in cash inflow in comparison with the prior year is largely due to the improved working capital management strategies implemented by the Board.
+The increase in cash inflow in comparison with the prior year is largely due to change is investment strategy and a move to cash during a period of market uncertainty and the improved working capital management strategies implemented by the Board.
 It is also consistent with the current phase of Excelsior Capital's capital cycle, with revenues resulting from the development of products in previous years now beginning to be realised.
 This primarily includes revenues from the sale of Minto Industrial products.

-This net increase in the cash flows from operating activities has been offset by net cash used for investing activities of \$7.4 million (2018: \$2.9 million).
-This reflects the repositioning of the investment portfolio, in line with the investment mandate to achieve long term dividend returns and capital appreciation.
+Cash inflow from investing activities of \$9.3 million (2019: \$7.4 million outflow).
+This reflects the repositioning of the investment portfolio and liquidation of hybrid securities.

-There was also a \$5.1 million outflow (2018:\$1.9 million cash outflow) from financing activities, with the current period increase in cash outflow attributable to the off-market share buy back in December 2018.
+There was also a \$2.80 million cash outflow (2019: \$5.1 million cash outflow) from financing activities, during the current period.